-On March 22, 1995, the Supreme Judicial Court issued its opinion in Perini Corporation et al. v.
+On March 22, 1995, the Supreme Judicial Court issued its opin on in Perini Corporation et al. v.
 Commissioner of Revenue, S. J. C. No. 6657.
 The court held that certain deductions from the net worth measure of the Massachusetts corporate excise tax violate the Commerce Clause of the United States Constitution.
 The court remanded the case for entry of a declaration and further proceedings, if necessary, to determine other appropriate remedies.
-The Commonwealth has not yet determined whether to file a petition for a writ of certiorari in the United States Supreme Court.
-The Department of Revenue is analyzing the impact of this decision, but cannot yet determine the likely effect on future aggregate annual corporate excise tax receipts.
+On June 19, 1995, the Commonwealth filed a petition for a writ of certiorari in the United States Supreme Court.
+The Department of Revenue is analyzing the impact of the decision of the Supreme Judicial Court but cannot yet determine the likely effect on future aggregate annual corporate excise tax receipts.
+In McDuffy v.
+Robertson (Supreme Judicial Court for Suffolk County No. 90-128), on May 10, 1995, the plaintiffs filed a motion for further relief, arguing that the Education Reform Act of 1993 did not provide sufficiently for public education and that its timetable is too slow.